Story, Indiana: History

 Brown County, Indiana, was created in 1836 from portions of Monroe, Delaware, Jackson and Bartholomew counties.
-The land had been acquired from the Native American tribes in two parts based on a treaty line that ran southeast to northwest.
-Known as the "Ten O’Clock Treaty Line" and later referred to as the “Indian Boundary Line,” the land southwest of the line was obtained in 1809 in the Treaty of Fort Wayne (1803) known as “Harrison’s Purchase".
-The land northeast of the line was obtained in 1818 in the Treaty of St. Mary’s, known as the “New Purchase.”
-The area encompassing the village of Story was opened to European settlement on September 30, 1809.
-The so-called “Ten O’clock Treaty” opened three million acres (12,000 km^{2}) to settlement, the boundary being a line running from Raccoon Creek on the Wabash River near Montezuma to Seymour, marked by a shadow cast at 10:00 a.m. each September 30.
-That line passed through the heart of what would become the village of Story.
+The land had been acquired from the Native American tribes in two parts based on a treaty line that ran from Seymour northwest towards Montezuma known as the "Ten O’Clock Treaty Line" and later referred to as the “Indian Boundary Line".
+The land southwest of the line was obtained in 1809 in the Treaty of Fort Wayne was known as “Harrison’s Purchase", while the land northeast of the line was obtained in 1818 in the Treaty of St. Mary’s, known as the “New Purchase.”
+The area encompassing the village of Story was opened to European settlement on September 30, 1809 and sat directly on the boundary line.
 Today, that line is denoted by the Story Monument in the center of Story’s village green.

 The village of Story is named for Dr. George P. Story, who received a land patent for 173 acres from President Millard Fillmore in 1851.
 This original land patent is on display at the Story Inn.
 During the early 1850s, Dr. Story moved from Ohio to settle on the acreage.
 Family farms, the doctor’s medical practice, a township school and a grist mill were established over the following twenty years, prompting local reference to the area as "Storyville".
 Formal creation of the village of Story occurred in 1882, when Dr. Arnold S. Griffitt continued operation of the medical practice and farming operations, and established a dry goods store that housed the first post office.
 The village’s first church congregation was also founded.
 The Story-Griffitt House (a c.1858 I-house) is now part of Story Inn.

-Story grew in regional importance during the nineteen teens as other villages in Van Buren Township, Brown County, Indiana began to fade.
-Due to regional prominence of the general store it continued to remain viable into the 1950s.
-During the 1880s and 1890s, the village centered around the store and grist mill, first owned and operated by Dr. Griffitt and later by Willard Fulks.
+In the 1880s and 1890s, the village centered around the general store and grist mill, first owned and operated by Dr. Griffitt and later by Willard Fulks.
 A saw mill was later added and previously written narratives indicate Story also had a blacksmith shop and a slaughterhouse, both of which were commonly found in small rural villages.
 In 1900, the store and grist mill were sold to Alra and Mary Wheeler.
-They lived in the Queen Anne style architecture Wheeler-Hedrick House (1894) across from the store and now part of the Story Inn.
+They lived in the Queen Anne style Wheeler-Hedrick House across from the store, now part of the Story Inn.
+During the 1910s, as other villages in Van Buren Township dwindled, Story retained importance due to its general store that continued to operate into the 1950s.